OpenCashDAO/contracts/README.md

 # OpenCashDAO

-> **Note:** This project is currently under active development.
-Features and functionalities are subject to change.

-## Summary

 OpenCashDAO is a feature-rich decentralized autonomous organization (DAO) template, designed to empower stakeholders to influence the project's direction.
 It serves as a proposal and voting platform for the community, enabling them to vote on various proposals to modify the project's functionality.

 - DAO